 Secondary outcomes The following secondary outcomes are not per se desired outcomes, but can be seen as mechanisms leading to the primary outcomes described above.
-In this context we will look at whether or not the email was read, newsletter clicks, who responded to the PES via phone or mail, contacts with the PES caseworker, and course take-up.
+In this context we will look at whether or not the email was read, newsletter clicks, and course take-up.
 We will differentiate by the type of course to check whether the intervention also changes training choices.